-A lower introductory email frequency.
-Shoppers who sign up for your emails during the holiday season may only be interested in shopping with you during the holidays.
-Once the holiday season winds down, consider treating these new subscribers differently by sending them emails at a lower frequency-at least until they make their first non-holiday purchase.
-If you already have a reengagement program that sends emails at a considerably lower cadence, consider diverting any new subscribers into that as soon as the holiday season ends.
-But the ideal solution is to create a special seasonal buyer reengagement program with a lower cadence that includes emails designed specifically to convert these shoppers into year-round customers, like the progressive profiling and first-time non-holiday buyer campaigns discussed below.
+☐ A lower introductory campaign frequency.

+Shoppers who sign up for your email, SMS, push, and other digital marketing campaigns during the holiday season may only be interested in shopping with you during the holidays.
+Once the holiday season winds down, consider treating these new subscribers differently by sending them campaigns at a lower frequency-at least until they make their first non-holiday purchase.
+If you already have a reengagement program that sends campaigns at a considerably lower cadence, consider diverting any new subscribers into that as soon as the holiday season ends.
+But the ideal solution is to create a special seasonal buyer reengagement program with a lower cadence that includes messages designed specifically to convert these shoppers into year-round customers, like the progressive profiling and firsttime non-holiday buyer campaigns discussed below.